Darksoulsong/trailing-stop-order/README.md

 # trailing-stop-order
-A JS implementation to a trailing stop order for Binance Exchange.
+A Javascript implementation to a trailing stop order for Binance Exchange.
 This is a work in progress.

+## Installation
+- Clone this repo and run `npm install`.
+It will download all the dependencies.

+## Setting up
+- Visit your Binance account and generate an API key.
+- Add a `./config.js` file and configure it using the `./config.sample.js` as example.

 ## Running it:
     - Single